Health and Safety

 Musculoskeletal Injury (MSI) incidents resulting in strains, sprains, concerns around patient handling, equipment, education and training.

-Workplace exposures such as exposure control plans for chemical, biological or physical hazards.
+Workplace Exposures such as exposure control plans for chemical, biological or physical hazards.

 Violence Prevention such as risk assessments, alert notification, training, and targeted violence.